 To develop preparative purification conditions, the first stage is to study the separation on the analytical scale.
 Columns should be selected taking into account availability of preparative columns/packing materials and costs for later scale up to the preparative separation.
 The post-column sample treatment should also be taken into account when selecting the separation conditions.

-The following points should be considered when selecting the appropriate separation mode for purification of target substances.
+The following points should be considered for the selection of an appropriate separation mode.

 For the preparative separation, it is important to separate the target compounds efficiently with high purity and high recovery rate.

 It is recommended to use analytical-scale columns for mobile phase screening.
 Consideration of loading amount and efficiency on the post-column sample treatment should also be taken into account for preparative separation.

 With isocratic elution, recycling preparation is possible.
 In addition, there is no need for reequilibration between sample injections during repeat preparative separations.
 With gradient elution, preparative fraction volumes can be expected to be smaller because peak widths will be narrower than those for an isocratic elution.

 Comparison between isocratic elution and gradient elution

 |Column||YMC-Pack C4 (5 µm, 300 Å) 250 X 4.6 mmI.D.|